I’ve always embraced technology from a young age.

 After graduation, I moved back to Fort Collins with the guy I had been dating since I was 17.
 We broke up when I was 23.

 I met my husband shortly after.

-Together we have three kids, ages 8, 4 and 2.
+Together we have three kids.

 I’ve tried many jobs in life trying to figure out what I’m good at.